cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 recommendations on hash functions which SHOULD BE used in practice, see
 {{ciphersuites}}.
-Using H, we introduce three separate domain-separated hashes, H1, H2, and H3, where H1 and H2 map arbitrary inputs to non-zero Scalar elements of the prime-order group scalar field, and H3 is an alias for H. The details of H1, H2, and H3 vary based on ciphersuite.
-See {{ciphersuites}} for more details about each.
+Using H, we introduce three separate domain-separated hashes, H1, H2, and H3, where H1 and H2 map arbitrary inputs to non-zero Scalar elements of the prime-order group scalar field, and H3 is an alias for H with domain separation applied.
+The details of H1, H2, and H3 vary based on ciphersuite.
+See {{ciphersuites}}
+for more details about each.

 # Helper functions {#helpers}